nadish-sharma/Adventure-Text-Game/README.md

 # Adventure-Text-Game

 Welcome to this Adventure Game where you can find many monsters to defeat using cool attack items and essential health items to keep your health up.
+Defeat the monsters in all rooms until you defeat the final boss: Buu the Bubblegum King.

 You start the game by entering a player name.
 Then you find yourself in Dungean room.
 In each room you can find items, like attack item sword in Dungean with it's description.
 Use in game commands to interact with game objects.